 Here are some tips on how to define your target market.

+Your competition.
 You can also learn a lot from who your competitors are targeting.
 Not necessarily as a way of going after the same market, but as a way to identify potential niche markets that they have missed.
 What channels do they operate in and do they have gaps in their offering that you already fill or could potentially move into?
 How are you differentiating and what’s your USP?
-Mention is a very powerful tool with a lot of functionality and can help by allowing you to analyse your competition in numerous ways and compare and track your performance against them.

 - Ethnic background

 - Marital status